 IP anonymization is easier

-As you may have gathered from the earlier section on why we’re switching to GA4, with Universal Analytics you had to manually configure your setup to anonymize IP addresses if you wanted to be GDPR compliant – a process that was technical and easy to make mistakes with.
+As you may have gathered from the earlier section on why Google is switching to GA4, in Universal Analytics you have to manually configure your setup to anonymize IP addresses if you want to be GDPR compliant – a complicated technical process where it’s easy to make mistakes.

 In GA4, IP anonymization is enabled by default in all properties, making it much more privacy-forward and easier to configure for GDPR compliance.18

 Landing page reports are going away

 Landing pages will no longer be available in GA4 as a default report.
 However, GA4 does track a “session_start” event on each page a user starts a Session on, so the report can be approximated by determining how many times session_start was triggered on each page on your website.18

 Universal Analytics previously tracked a number of site performance metrics such as site speed.
 These will no longer be available in GA4, and there are no comparable substitutes.
 Unless Google brings this feature back to GA4 in the future, all website performance benchmarks will have to be assessed and reported on in Lighthouse or a similar service.

 In Universal Analytics, Mediums were used to sort traffic into categories such as organic search, paid search, referral, email, and direct traffic.
 This Medium was assigned at the start of a Session – that is, the most recent method used by a visitor to start a new Session on your website was considered the Medium for that visit.
 There were also traffic Channels, which were useful collections of specific Mediums (such as separating out Social traffic, which is a subset of Referral traffic).